jac307/MediaArtTutorials/CMST2ZP3/Desk-Cinema-2.md

 -------------------------------------------------------------------------------

-<h1 style="color: darkred;">Desktop Cinema / SMS Storytelling</h1>
+<h1 style="color: darkred;">Desktop Cinema / SMS Storytelling - Session 1</h1>
-<p><strong>Groups of 2–3 students · Session 2</strong></p>
+<p><strong>Groups of 2–3 students</strong></p>

 ## 🎯 Objective
 Students will bring their desktop cinema narrative to life by recording, assembling, editing, and post-producing their planned 1-minute digital story.

-> **Note:** *“Desktop cinema”* refers to narratives that are exclusively visualized through screens, emulating the experience of watching a film or documentary on a desktop or mobile device—where digital interactions and messaging serve as the primary medium for storytelling.
+> *“Desktop cinema”* refers to narratives that are exclusively visualized through screens, emulating the experience of watching a film or documentary on a desktop or mobile device—where digital interactions and messaging serve as the primary medium for storytelling.

 ---